Detection and parameter estimation challenges of Type-II lensed binary black hole signals: Introduction

-Under the singular isothermal ellipse (SIE) approximation~\footnote{A more realistic approximation than the singular isothermal sphere (SIS).} of the galaxy lenses, it has been shown that the probability of seeing multiple images without Type-II image being one of them is less than $0.01\%$ \cite{Wang:2021kzt}.
-Hence, the optical depth for Type-II images is practically the same as that of strong lensing.
-Moreover, it was also shown that more than $90\%$ of sources with multiple images would have a Type-II image as the second brightest image \cite{Wang:2021kzt}.
+Under the singular isothermal ellipse (SIE) approximation~\footnote{A more realistic approximation than the singular isothermal sphere (SIS).} for the galaxy lenses \cite{SIE_model}, it has been shown that the probability of seeing multiple images without a Type-II image being one of them is less than $0.01\%$ \cite{Wang:2021kzt}. {Hence, the probability of observing Type-II images is practically the same as that of strong lensing.} Moreover, it was also shown that more than $90\%$ of sources with multiple images would have a Type-II image as the second brightest image \cite{Wang:2021kzt}.
 Thus, if a strongly lensed event pair is detected, there is a high chance that a Type-II image would be present.